Mind-Garden/mind-garden/README.md

 ## Running Docker

 1. Install the latest version of Docker in your computer.
+2. From the team's notion page, go to `Docs` and under `Docker Setup`, copy the two lines and paste it into your .env file.
-2. In the root directory of the project using a CLI, type `docker-compose up -d --build`
+3. In the root directory of the project using a CLI, type `docker-compose up -d --build`
-3. In a web browser type `http://localhost:3000/`
+4. In a web browser type `http://localhost:3000/`